d-kozak/enticing/documentation/eql_impl.md

 ## Postprocessing
 There are two pieces of functionality inside EQL that are unfortunately not directly handled by mg4j.
 The first problem is that mgj4 does not return the information how the query was matched.
-It returns intervals for each index, but does not tell what parts of query matched them.
+It returns intervals for each index, but does not tell what parts of the query matched them.
 Also if there are multiple requirements on one index, the resulting interval will be the whole interval fulfilling all of these requirements, so we don't know what exactly matched these individual requirements.
 Therefore to support named subqueries and in general to be able to tell the user why the given result was returned with respect to the query, it is necessary to compute this on our own.
 The second problem is that mg4j does not support global constraints.
 EQL allows to express relationships between entities matched by named subqueries.
 Therefore some results returned by mg4j are invalid and has to be filtered out.
 This actually requires the first problem to be solved, because otherwise